alexk99/the_router/conf_options2.md

 	or
 	sysctl get npf_conn_limit_group_by

-Where:
- - mode
+Where mode is:

- 	 0 - don't group connections and don't limit the number of connections
-	     in a group;
+	0 - don't group connections and don't limit the number of connections in a group;
 	1 - limit the number of connection in a group. group connections by the source ip address;
 	2 - limit the number of connection in a group. group connections by the destination ip address;

 ### npf_conn_limit_filter_mode